 Members Clubs and Miners' Welfare Institutes (but not Commercial Clubs) may apply for a Club Gaming Permit or a Clubs Gaming Machines Permit.
-The Club Gaming Permit will enable the premises to provide gaming machines (three machines of categories B, C or D), equal chance gaming and games of chance as set-out in forthcoming regulations.
-A Club Machine Permit will enable the premises to provide gaming machines (three machines of categories B, C or D).
+The Club Gaming Permit will enable the premises to provide up to three gaming machines in total of categories B4, C or D but only one machine of category B3A, equal chance gaming and games of chance as set-out in Regulations.
+A Club Machine Permit will enable the premises to provide up to three gaming machines in total of categories B4, C or D but only one machine of category B3A,.